Blog: Aaron Dennison and The Dennison Watch Case Company

 1918 Issued British Military Wristwatch in Dennison hallmarked case

 These Dennison screw wristwatch cases usually have a very thick mineral glass crystal rather than the unbreakable crystals that were fitted from 1916 onwards to Swiss wristwatches aimed at service men.
-This suggests that either someone in the British War Office wasn't happy with unbreakable crystals for some reason that isn't immediately apparent, or that the supply of these crystals was restricted to Swiss watch case manufacturers and not exported.
+This suggests that either someone in the British War Office wasn't happy with unbreakable crystals or that the supply of these crystals was restricted to Swiss watch case manufacturers and not exported.

-The same cases in silver with Dennison marks are seen quite frequently without the military broad arrow, but silver cases with the broad arrow are uncommon.
+The same cases in silver with Dennison marks are seen quite frequently without the military broad arrow, but silver cases with the broad arrow are uncommon; this is the only one known.
 A nickel case was perfectly serviceable for military use, and was rustproof, so the extra cost of a silver case was not justified by military requirements.
-Most officers watches, purchased with their outfit or kit allowance, were silver, but because these were not issued from army stores they do not carry the pheon of government property.
+Most officers watches, purchased with their outfit or kit allowance, were silver, but because these were not issued from army stores they do not carry the pheon.
+Possibly an urgent order for signaller's wristwatches was issued by the War Department and insufficient nickel cases were available so one or more with silver cases were supplied instead.

 April 1915 Dennison Screw Case Advert

-The advert here appeared in an April 1915 edition of Land & Water magazine and showed that Dennison were making these screw cases from at least 1915.
-The case in the advert has a screw back and bezel case with the same milling on the bezel as the issued wristwatches, but the crown is next to the case and there isn't the large diameter pendant or stem tube of the issued cases.
-The case in the advert is for a movement that is normally set; the cases with the large diameter stem tube are negative (American) set set and the tube is required to accommodate the detent mechanism.
+The advert here appeared in an April 1915 edition of Land & Water magazine and showed that Dennison were making these screw cases for wristwatches from at least 1915.
+The case in the advert has a screw back and bezel with the same milling on the bezel as the issued wristwatches.
+In this advertisement drawing, the crown is next to the case and there isn't the large diameter pendant or stem tube of the issued cases.
+The reason for this is that the case in the advert is for a movement that is normally set; Dennison cases with the large diameter stem tube are for movements with negative (American) set set keyless work and the large diameter tube is required to accommodate the detent mechanism.

 These Dennison screw cases were not used only for Waltham movements, they are also seen with Swiss movements, often Tavannes / Cyma, who were the manufacturers of the movement in the silver case.
 From other evidence, it seems that cases were sent from England to Switzerland to the watch manufacturers to have the movements fitted.

-The Waltham movements that these screw cases were originally designed to accommodate movements had typical American negative set keyless mechanism.
-Swiss movements fitted to these cases are also usually (always?) also seen with negative set keyless mechanism.
+The Waltham movements that these screw cases were originally designed to accommodate movements had typical American negative set keyless work.
+Swiss movements fitted to these cases are often also seen with negative set keyless work.

 Back to the top of the page.